Gentle, creamy lather that helps preserve salon color while leaving hair softer and more luminous between washes.

 If you purchase through links on our site, we may earn a small commission at no extra cost to you.

-If you like a cleaner feel at the roots and wash a few times a week, Magnetics hits the sweet spot.
-If you’re nursing fried ends, ABC has the edge.
+If you like a clean, lightweight feel at the roots and wash a few times a week, Magnetics is a strong match.
+If your ends feel fragile or over-processed, ABC may be the better primary shampoo.

 Pros & Cons